We cover it today with flowers,

 Along with Zen, but he don’t mind.
 Resurrection

-This Jesus was Jewish bloke,
+This Jesus was a Jewish bloke,

 From Palestine, who somehow woke,